Short answer

 commonly, this means declaring compartments with $INIT

-rather than $CMT
+rather than $CMT.
+For example

 code <- '